What Is FinOps for Data Cloud Platforms?

 The first is traditional cloud FinOps platforms.
 These tools ingest billing and usage data from multiple cloud providers to give teams a unified view of total technology spend.
 They focus on visibility, reporting, allocation, and financial governance across multi-cloud environments.

-A second, fast-growing sub-segment includes tools designed specifically for data cloud platforms.
+The second is a fast-growing subset of tools that are purpose-built for data cloud platforms.
 These solutions go deeper into systems like Snowflake and Databricks and focus on workload-level insights.
 Within this sub-segment, some vendors prioritize broad platform coverage with visibility and recommendations, while others focus more heavily on optimization and automation.
 Overall, these tools tend to align more closely with the operational patterns of data engineering teams.

 Homegrown Tools